MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 ## Task 2 – Modify confidence level to reduce false positives

 You've received reports that some documents containing employee IDs aren't being detected.
 To improve detection coverage, you'll lower the confidence level of the pattern in the Contoso Employee IDs SIT so it triggers even when only partial evidence is found, increasing the likelihood of detection.
+This increases detections during testing and policy simulation.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and logged into Microsoft Purview as Joni Sherman.

 1. In Microsoft Edge, navigate to `https://purview.microsoft.com`.

-1. In the left navigation, select **Solutions** > **Information protection** > **Classifiers** > **Sensitive info types**.
+1. In the left navigation, select **Solutions** > **Information Protection** > **Classifiers** > **Sensitive info types**.

 1. Search for `Contoso Employee IDs` in the list and select the SIT name to open the details page.